garywiz/chaperone/_sources/ref/config-service.txt

    When Chaperone starts a service, it waits a short time to determine whether the service fails immediately.
 This is the "startup_pause" and defaults to 0.5 seconds.

-   Currently, Chaperone only uses this technique for ``type=simple`` services, so it will have no impact on other service types.
+   Currently, Chaperone only uses this technique for ``type=simple`` and ``type=notify`` services, so it will have no impact on other service types.
 Because "simple" services are considered started as soon as process execution begins, the this short pause catches errors which occur within the first few moments of process initialization (such as unexpected permission problems) rather than allowing dependent services to start immediately.

 .. _service.uid: